joe-p/unreal-pak-mod-manager/README.md

 - Automatically resolves conflicts between STALKER 2 `.cfg` files on a per-value basis
 - Automatically resolves conflicts between `.json` files on a per-value basis
 - Automatically resolves conflicts between Unreal Engine `.ini` files on a per-value basis
-- Attempts to automatically reoslve conflicts for all other file types
+- Attempts to automatically resolve conflicts for all other file types

 ### Example